telerik/kendo-vue/docs/getting-started/typescript-composition-api.md

         ...
     ```

-1. Select the TypeScript framework variant
+1. Select the TypeScript framework variant.

     ```sh
     ?
 Select a variant: » - Use arrow-keys.
 Return to submit.